afazekas/speedling/README.rst

 Most component has it own thread, some cases waits *wants* other threads to complete before continuing it's task.

-The receiver nodes expected to have limited view of the Univers, they are not knowing every other nodes and/or every credentials.
+The receiver nodes expected to have limited view of the Universe, they are not knowing every other nodes and/or every credentials.

 The *task_* prefixed functions expected to call *do_* prefixed functions on the